JvanKatwijk/panoramaviewer/README.md

  * Touching a location in the specturm window with the mouse and clicking with the right mouse button will cause the frequency to be shown on the top of the left part of the widget.

+ * the **scaler** detemines the length of the Y-axis of the spectrum, see the tooltip for details

+ * the **averager** determines the amount of averaging applied on fft output, see the tooltip for details.

 ---------------------------------------------------------------------------